noefp/easy_gdb/README.md

     export PERL5LIB=/home/your_username/local-lib/lib/perl5:$PERL5LIB
     source ~/.bashrc

-#### Import annotations
+#### Install PostgreSQL
-    perl easy_gdb/scripts/import_genes.pl easy_gdb/templates/anotations/gene_list.txt "Homo sapiens" "v1.0" "easy_gdb_sample"
-    perl easy_gdb/scripts/import_annots_sch2.pl easy_gdb/templates/anotations/annotation_example_SwissProt.txt SwissProt "Homo sapiens" "v1.0"
-    perl easy_gdb/scripts/import_annots_sch2.pl easy_gdb/templates/anotations/annotation_example_TAIR10.txt TAIR10 "Homo sapiens" "v1.0"

-You can add custom annotation links in the annotation_links.json file:
-`example_db/egdb_files/egdb_template_conf/annotation_links.json`

-This file includes example links for TAIR10, Araport11, SwissProt, InterPro and NCBI.
-The name used (TAIR10, Araport11, SwissProt ...) should be used in the import_annots_sch2.pl script, as shown above in the link query_id will be replaced by the gene name or annotation term.
+The instructions are provided below, so we can install PostgreSQL and setup the database all together after cloning the easy_GDB repository.

 ## Set up easy GDB using the template example

+First, let's create a folder to contain your genomic database.
+Use the name you like.
+For this example we will use `example_db`.

     mkdir example_db
     cd example_db

+Clone the easy_GBD code from Github:

     git clone https://github.com/noefp/easy_gdb.git

+Now, we will create the configuration and example file.
+Go to `easy_gdb/install` and run the `setup.sh` script:

+    cd easy_gdb/install/
+    bash setup.sh

+This should create some folders, subfolders and files at the same level as easy_gdb.

+    cd ../../
+    ls -lh

+You should be able to see the folders `blast_dbs`, `downloads`, `easy_gdb`, `egdb_files` and `lookup`, and inside them there are some example templates to help you customize your own genomic web portal.

+At this moment most of the features of easy_gdb should be alredy available (all but jbrowse and parts depending on the annotation database).

+Run the next command to start a local PHP server:

-    php -S localhost:8000
+    example_db$ php -S localhost:8000

-in web browser `localhost:8000/easy_gdb/`
+In web browser (Chrome, Firefox, etc) go to: `localhost:8000/easy_gdb/`

+You should be able to see an example of easy_gdb running.

 ![easy GDB home](templates/egdb_img_samples/easy_gdb_home.png)

-    example_db$ mkdir egdb_files
-    example_db$ cd egdb_files
-    egdb_files$ cp -r ../easy_gdb/templates/egdb_template_conf .
-    egdb_files$ cp -r ../easy_gdb/templates/egdb_img_samples .

-open `example_db/easy_gdb/configuration_path.php` and set the configuration path path to `example_db/egdb_files/egdb_template_conf`
+[Should work by default in Docker container] In the file `example_db/easy_gdb/configuration_path.php` you could change the configuration path path to `/abosolute_path_to/example_db/egdb_files/egdb_template_conf`.
+By default it is pointing to `/var/www/html/egdb_files/egdb_template_conf` where the files will be placed using the docker container and could be the standard location in a server.

-open `example_db/example_db_files/egdb_template_conf` and set the root path where the `easy_db` folder is Usually in a server you could the files in `/var/www/html` Locally you could have them in `/home/your_user_name/Desktop/example_db`
+[Should work by default in Docker container] Open the file `example_db/example_db_files/egdb_template_conf` and set the root path where the `easy_db` folder is.
+In the Docker container and usually in a server it could be `/var/www/html`.
+Locally, for example, you could have them in `/home/your_user_name/Desktop/example_db`

-Reload the web browser `localhost:8000/easy_gdb/` and you should see an empty implementation
+Afer the changes, reload the web browser `localhost:8000/easy_gdb/` and check if you can see the home page of easy GDB.

-    cp -r ../easy_gdb/templates/egdb_custom_text .

-Reload again and now you should be able to see text examples for the home and about us page

-Open again the configuration file `example_db/easy_gdb/configuration_path.php`

-Here you can customize your site.
+In the configuration file `example_db/easy_gdb/configuration_path.php` you can customize your site.

-If you used the folder name `egdb_files` all path should work when you place the files there.
-If you want use a different name remember to change the name in the file paths
+If you want use a different names for your folders remember to change the names in the file paths included in `example_db/easy_gdb/configuration_path.php`.
 For example, for development you could have multiple sites or multiple versions.
 You could easily change between them having different file folders and just changing the path to the active one in `easy_gdb/configuration_path.php`

+#### Customize application name and header image

-You can customize the header variables `$dbTitle`, `$header_img` and `$db_logo` to change the site title and header and logo images
+In the configuration file `example_db/easy_gdb/configuration_path.php` you can customize the header variables `$dbTitle` and `$header_img` to change the site title and header image.
-Try to change them and reload `localhost:8000/easy_gdb/index.php` to see the cahnges
+Try to change them and reload the web browser `localhost:8000/easy_gdb/index.php` to see the changes.

 #### Customize logos

-In `egdb_files/egdb_img_samples/logos/` you can place logo images, and you can use the file `logos.json` to customize size and link
+In `egdb_files/egdb_img_samples/logos/` you can place logo images, and you can use the file `logos.json` to customize size and link.
+Logos are displayed in all pages at the footer.

 #### Customize the toolbar

-Below, in the toolbar variables, you can customize wich links will be displayed in the toolbar. a value `1` enable the link and `0` disable it.
+Below, in the toolbar variables, you can customize wich links will be displayed in the toolbar, enabling and disabling the tools and sections available.
+A value `1` enable the link and `0` disable it.
 Choose the links you want to show or hide.

-Lets take a look to each one of the links.
+Lets take a look to each one of the links below.

 ##### Home page

 The home page is always available.
-If you copied the `egdb_custom_text` folder, then you should be able to see the example text for the welcome page.
+In the `egdb_custom_text` folder, you should be able to see the example text for the welcome page.
 You can open the file `example_db/egdb_files/egdb_custom_text/welcome_text.php` in a text editor to customize the content.
+It is possible to use PHP or HTML, where you could include CSS and JS.
+Easy GDB uses Bootstrap 4 library for the style and some elements.
+You could find examples to create you own elements at https://www.w3schools.com/bootstrap4/default.asp

 ##### About Us